-The ship arrived late on January 2nd, 1882 and lay at quarantine overnight.
-On the morning of January 3rd, the Arizona pulled into its dock and passengers headed for the customs shed at Castle Garden (pictured), which was the point of entry for visitors to New York and a major receiving station for immigrants prior to the opening of Ellis Island some ten years later.
+The ship’s late arrival on January 2, 1882 meant she lay at quarantine overnight.
+On the morning of January 3, the Arizona pulled into its dock and passengers headed for the customs shed at Castle Garden, which was the point of entry for visitors to New York and a major receiving station for immigrants prior to the opening of Ellis Island some ten years later.

-It was also on this occasion while at Customs that Oscar Wilde is reputed to have made one of his most oft-repeated quotations: that he nothing to declare except his genius.
+It was also on this occasion, while at Customs, that Oscar Wilde is reputed to have made one of his most oft-repeated quotations: that he had nothing to declare except his genius.
 But did he really say this, and what is the source of the quotation?
 See the Blog for more.

 In 1882 New York was a gas-lit city of a million people living through a time of growth that encompassed the gentrification of a commercial district around the Ladies' Mile, and residential displacement as the city's wealthy moved uptown.